lfontesm/PEB-Walk/README.md

 # PEB-Walk

 This project was inspired due to the lack of documentation around this subject.
+As an aspiring malware analyst, it hurt my ego that everytime I booted IDA or Ghidra and saw `mov eax, fs[0x30] ... mov esi, [eax+0x3c]` I had no idea how they implemented it.
+Of course I could implement it in MASM, since the source code is literally right there, but I also wanted to do it in C/C++, because why not?

 I'll document my learning process from simply accessing the PEB, to dynamically solving the IAT (a common technique used by malware authors).